Concrete College

 Present-day DeWitt County continues to thrive as a center for agriculture, oil and gas production, and tourism.
 The county is known for its rich historical sites, including the Gonzales Memorial Museum, which houses artifacts from the Texas Revolution, and numerous ranches that showcase the area's strong cattle industry.
 DeWitt County's history is a testament to the resilience and determination of its early settlers and remains an essential part of Texas's broader historical narrative.

-This timeline provides a concise overview of the key events in the history of DeWitt County, Texas.
+This timeline provides a condensed summary of the historical journey of DeWitt County, Texas.

 • 1827: DeWitt County is established as a part of DeWitt's Colony in Mexican Texas.